 (More detailed instructions are in the recipe card below.)

-- You can mix almost anything you want into it.
+- You can mix almost anything you want into the rice.
 From vegetables and meats to fruits and nuts.
 I think it’s incredibly tasty with Sherry Mushrooms.

 - This delicious whole grain is a great addition to Thanksgiving stuffing, and it’s lovely to mix with other grains.